dss99911/dss99911.github.io/_posts/ai/2024-08-09-spark-connect.md

 # spark context
-on spark connect, sparkContext not exists and only single connect server can be running at the same time. need to check how several users can use spark connect.
+on spark connect, sparkContext is deprecated, not sure how to use `spark.sparkContext.setCheckpointDir()`

+and only single connect server can be running at the same time. need to check how several users can use spark connect.